Cocodog2014/thor/cloudflared/CoudFlare_md/CloudFlare.md

 To keep all Cloudflare knowledge in one place

-To avoid losing the correct config.yml
+To avoid losing the correct thor-dev.yml

 To let any developer restore or understand the tunnel fast

 To ensure consistency if Windows or Cloudflare overwrites files

 📄 4.
-What Is CloudFlareConfigUpdateYML?

-CloudFlareConfigUpdateYML is your reference copy of the working Cloudflare config.yml.
+Restoring Your Local Tunnel Config

+The canonical dev config is stored in this repo as:

+cloudflared/thor-dev.yml

 It is: